oar-team/cigri/doc/documentation/doc_jdl.rst

     cluster and can therefore be different between 2 clusters.
 Users should answer this field.

+- properties: properties passed to OAR to select resources
 - prologue: commands that are executed before each job
 - epilogue: commands that are executed after each job
 - output_gathering_method: method to use to gather results in a single